Editor’s Note: This page has been retired and is no longer being updated.

-(CNN) -- Here is some background information about Father’s Day, celebrated the third Sunday in June.
+Here is a look at Father’s Day, celebrated the third Sunday in June.

-Father’s Day is the fourth-largest card-sending occasion with 87 million cards given every year.
+According to Hallmark, Father’s Day is the fourth-largest card-sending occasion with 72 million cards given every year.

-Timeline: 1910 - Spokane celebrated the first Father’s Day on June 19, the anniversary of William Jackson Smart's birthday.
+1910 - Spokane celebrates the first Father’s Day on June 19.

-1924 - President Calvin Coolidge publicly supported plans for a national Father’s Day.
+1924 - President Calvin Coolidge publicly supports plans for a national Father’s Day.

 1966 - President Lyndon Johnson signs a proclamation calling for Father’s Day to be celebrated on the third Sunday of June.

 1972 - President Richard Nixon signs into law a permanent recognition of Father’s Day.